Long-term, aligned private equity

 The board should regularly review the effectiveness of its performance as a unit, as well as that of its committees and the individual directors.

-The board performance review may be carried out internally or, ideally, externally facilitated from time to time.
-The review should identify development or mentoring needs of individual directors or the wider senior management team.
+The board performance review should be carried out on an annual basis and include opportunities for improvement with respect to the performance of the chair, and the operation of the board and its committees.
+The review should identify development or mentoring needs of individual directors and/or the wider senior management team.

 It is healthy for membership of the board to be periodically refreshed.
-Succession planning is a vital task for boards.
 No member of the board should become indispensable.

 ESO Compliance